-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3 inputs for the assets or liability that are not based on observable market data (unobservable inputs).
+Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities.

+Level 2 - inputs other than quoted prices included within Level 1 that are observable for the assets or liabilities, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

+Level 3 - inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).